-Time for another Wanderlust Wednesday post!
+Time for another Wanderlust in Saudi Arabia post!
 Let’s discover some of the lesser known areas in Saudi Arabia.

 Who knew Saudi Arabia has such beautiful beaches?
 This beach and shipwreck is located 55km south from Haql city in Saudi Arabia’s Tabuk Province.
 The place is in natural state, meaning there are no hotels, restaurants or facilities nearby.
 Just a half-sunken ship and a beach all to yourself!